MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ---
-title: "Refactor team foundation server deployment to Azure DevOps Services"
+title: "Refactor Team Foundation Server deployment to Azure DevOps Services"
 description: Use the Cloud Adoption Framework for Azure to learn how to refactor your on-premises Team Foundation Server (TFS) deployment by migrating it to Azure DevOps Services in Azure.
 author: BrianBlanchard
 ms.author: brblanch